Tong-Chen/tong-chen.github.com/_posts/2013-01-04-test-data-sets.md

 > library(reshape2)

 #Default all non-numerical column will be used as id variables
+#melt will group each data value into combinations of factor variable or categorial variable.
 > data_m <- melt(diamonds)
 Using cut, color, clarity as id variables